 2. Work-Related Expenses

-Work-related expenses are another area under the ATO’s microscope.
-This was another key focus from last year that remains a priority for the ATO.
-Changes were made last year to the fixed rate method of calculating a working from home deduction and taxpayers were required to keep more detailed documentation.
-However, this is the first full year of these changes being in effect so the expectation is that you must have comprehensive records to substantiate your claims.
+As in the previous couple of years, work-related expenses are another area under the ATO’s microscope.
+Changes were made in 2023 to the fixed rate method of calculating a working from home deduction and taxpayers were required to keep more detailed documentation.
+However, as these rues have now been in place for a couple of years the expectation is that you must have comprehensive records to substantiate your claims.

 “Copying and pasting your working from home claim from last year may be tempting, but this will likely mean we will be contacting you for a ‘please explain’.
 Your deductions will be disallowed if you’re not eligible or you don’t keep the right records.”
 Mr Thomson said.